LinusBorg/composition-api-demos/README.md

 ## Context

+> THIS DEMO IS QUITE OLD AND OUTDATED - THE FINAL APIS in Vue 3.0 are different in a few places.
+This demo will not be updated.

 This repository contains a demo application meant to demonstrate various usecases and patterns that arise with the new composition API that Vuejs 3 will introduce.

 It is meant as an extension of a talk about the new API which I gave at [Vuejs London 2019](https://vuejs.london) on October 4th, 2019.
 You can find the slides [here](https://github.com/LinusBorg/talks/tree/master/2019-10-04%20Vuejs%20London).